sanaya7/airline-system/README.md

 ```

 The program takes in **exactly one** command-line argument (`argv[0]`), which is expected to be the filename (more specifically, the file path) to your input CSV file.
 This CSV file is used to initalize passenger bookings in the plane.
 For example, if you made a new CSV file called `customLoad.csv`, then you would run `java AirlineReservation customLoad.csv` in your terminal.

-You are highly encouraged to make your own CSV files to test your functions.
-Please use the format as described under the [Input](https://github.com/CaoAssignments/cse11-fa22-pa4-airline-reservation-starter#Input) section when creating your files.
-Simply create a new file, then save it as `<filename>.csv` under the same folder as your `AirlineReservation.java` file.

-***For this programming assignment, all test cases are visible on Gradescope.***

-Start early, start often, and good luck on your midterms!
-## Submission
-Submit the following file(s) to Gradescope by **Thursday, Oct 27 @ 11:59PM PDT**.
- - AirlineReservation.java

-Even if your code does not pass all the tests, you will still be able to submit your work to receive partial points for the tests that you passed.
-Make sure your code compiles in order to receive partial credit.